didarata/Deyan-Georgiev/README.md

 ##

-- 🌱 I’m currently studying for Python Developer at SoftUni
+- 🌱 I’m currently studying for Python Developer at SoftUni.
-- 🥅 2022 Goals: Learn the tools to become part of innovative developer team
+- 🥅 2022 Goals: Learn the tools to become part of innovative developer team.
-- ⚡ Fun fact: AI is coming to take the world and i wanna be part of it
+- ⚡ Fun fact: AI is coming to take over the world and i wanna be part of it.
-- 💻 I love computers, science and nature, my days are not wasted if im touch with either of them
+- 💻 I love computers, science and nature, my days are not wasted if i'm touch with either of them.
 - 💬 Ask me about anything!
-I am happy to help
+I am happy to help.
 - 📫 Reach me: ifdeyan@gmail.com

 <p>